Omerr/research-guide/chapters/02 - Part 2 - Research for Product/04-research-in-software-companies.md

 In software organizations, Research is often conducted to make a big product impact.
 That means that if you choose to lead a Research task, you must be aware that the real success of this task comes from its impact on the product, and not the technological success.
 It is extremely frustrating to have a research task complete, just to find out that it hasn't really made an impact - it is frustrating to the researcher, to their manager, and to the organization.

-Whether you lead Research or conduct Research tasks yourself, you *must* be obsessive about connecting your research to the product.
+Whether you lead Research or conduct Research tasks yourself, you *must* be obsessive about connecting your Research to the product, as **this is your most important role**.
 In this part you will get practical tools to do so.

 // TODO - connect to other chapters